guilhermesiani/guilhermesiani.github.io/_posts/2020-07-21-why-paper-and-pencil-is-my-best-tool.markdown

 ![image](/assets/images/creativity-paper-1280.jpg)

-Although tecnologies has credits about much other things and we are programmers because of this.
-I could'n abandon paper, I couln'd abondon freedom to put what I need as I want so fast and ready to use on my desk.

 Although tecnologies has credits about much other things and we are programmers because of this, I could’n abandon paper and freedom.

 I did many class diagrams, flowcharts and database modeling that saved me much time rather start coding too fast, without thinking better what I really could do.